snowmeltarcade/projectkitchen/documentation/functional/game_play.md

 In the case that two workstations are found of equal distance to the current workstation, the workstation is randomly selected from those workstations.

+### Preparing Ingredients

+[Ingredients](ingredients.md) can be prepared up to 5 different ways.
+A workstation is required to prepare an ingredient.
+When a customer makes an order, they will also specify how they would like an ingredient to be prepared.

+## Plates

+Prepared ingredients should be put on a [plate](plates.md) so they can be given to a customer.
+A customer will specify what type of plate they expect their food to be put on.

+The number of certain types of plates is limited.
+When this type of plate is given to a customer, will be returned to a wash area after a set period of time.
+Some plates can also be dropped and smashed, thus rendering them unusable.

 ## Achievements

 For every level that is passed, the lead player is awarded stars.
 These can be used to purchase new workstations or upgrade existing [workstations](workstations.md).